falcon-pro/geeky/content/_index.md

 ---
 banner:
   title: Welcome **!**
-  title_small: "to John Bravo's Blog"
+  title_small: "to Healthy Diet"
   content: Are Developer and recently started your own business Already made website to ensure presence wants to develop.
-  image: /images/banner-author.png
+  image: /images/healthy-diet.png
   button:
     label: Know About Me
     link: /about